Virtual Classes of Character Stacks: Representable stacks over

 which we call the \textit{evaluation map}.

 Alternatively, we can define the evaluation map in another, equivalent way using stratifications.
-First, we stratify the quotient stack $\mathfrak{X} = [X/G]$ by locally closed substacks of the form $[X_i/\GL_{n_i}(k)]$ where the $X_i$ are quasi-projective schemes \cite{kres99}.
-Then, we take the class $\sum_i [X_i]/[\GL_{n_i}(k)]\in \hat{\K}(\Var_k)$ and show that this does not depend on the stratification \cite{behdhi07}. \end{remark}
+First, the quotient stack can be stratified $\mathfrak{X} = [X/G]$ by locally closed substacks of the form $[X_i/\GL_{n_i}(k)]$ where the $X_i$ are quasi-projective schemes \cite{kres99}.
+Then, it can be shown that the class $\sum_i [X_i]/[\GL_{n_i}(k)]\in \hat{\K}(\Var_k)$ does not depend on the stratification \cite{behdhi07}. \end{remark}

 \begin{remark} This evaluation map has a simple form if the group $G$ is \textit{special}.
 Recall that an algebraic group $G$ is called \textit{special} if any $G$-torsor is Zariski-locally trivial, in other words, if $\mathfrak{E}\to \mathfrak{X}$ is a $G$-torsor, then the relation $[\mathfrak{E}]=[G][\mathfrak{X}]$ holds in the Grothendieck-ring of stacks $\widetilde{\K}(\Stck_k)$.
 Applying this to the torsor $\point\to \BG$, we have the relation $[\BG]=[G]^{-1}$.
 Similarly, the map described in \eqref{eq:evaluation} sends the class of a global quotient stack $[X/G]$ to $[X]/[G]$ for any special algebraic group $G$.
 Special algebraic groups include $\GL_n(k), \SL_n(k)$ and $\AGL_n(k)$.